Konfekt/vim-langtool/README.md

       \ ' --disable ' . s:disable
 ```

-to your `vimrc`.
-To set the language that LanguageTool will use to that used by Vim to spellcheck, enter
+`:LangTool` sets the language that LanguageTool will use to that used by Vim to spellcheck by

 ```vim
     let b:langtool_parameters = '--language ' . &l:spelllang
 ```

-in the command line.

 # Hints

-If you use [AsyncRun](https://github.com/skywind3000/asyncrun.vim/), add `let g:asyncrun_trim = 1` to your `vimrc` to avoid empty lines in the quickfix list.
+If you use [AsyncRun.vim](https://github.com/skywind3000/asyncrun.vim/), add `let g:asyncrun_trim = 1` to your `vimrc` to avoid empty lines in the quickfix list.
 Other [options](https://github.com/skywind3000/asyncrun.vim/wiki/Options), such as `g:asyncrun_save` might be of interest.

 # Related Plug-ins